thomas0299/thomas0299.github.io/_research_projects/epsw.md

 <img src="/images/fields.png" width="800" height="800" />

-* Extended Problem Solving Workshop at the Fields Institute, University of Toronto'
+* Extended Problem Solving Workshop at the Fields Institute, University of Toronto.
 * Presented at the OECD/NAEC Symposium on Systemic Recovery.
 * Contributed as a government economist, focusing on policymaking tools.